raaalphhh/Compawssion/README.md

 ## Technology Stack
 Compawssion is built using the MERN stack (MongoDB, Express.js, React, Node.js)
-- thanks google and chatgpt and github
+- maraming thanks google and chatgpt and github mwehehe

 ## Installation
 Follow these steps to set up the project locally: